This blog entry is part 1 in a series on the moral argument. The entries in the series:

 - Therefore, God exists.

-In this way the type of morality being referred to here involves the unconditional ought, e.g. moral wrongness.
-An action is morally wrong for subject S only if S ought not to do it.
+The type of morality being referred to here involves the prescriptive ought, e.g. moral wrongness.
+An action is morally wrong for someone only if they ought not to do it.
 The property of moral wrongness is universalizable in that applies equally to all relevantly similar situations, and the property is supremely authoritative, overriding any other “ought” (e.g. legal rules).
-If we think of “moral rightness” as the property of following some moral obligation, we get the same thing as “moral wrongness” but in the opposite direction.
-An action is morally right for S only if S ought to do it etc.
+If we think of “moral rightness” as the property of following some moral obligation, we get the same thing as “moral wrongness” but in the opposite direction: an action is morally right for someone only if they ought not to do it etc.

 Objective Moral Properties: Natural or Non-natural?